Sir Thomas Adams, 1st Baronet

-Sir Thomas Adams, 1st Baronet (1586 – 24 February 1667/1668) was the Lord Mayor of the City of London and a Member of Parliament for the City of London from 1654 to 1655 and 1656–1658.
+Sir Thomas Adams, 1st Baronet (1586 – 24 February 1667/1668) was the Lord Mayor of the City of London and a Member of Parliament for the City of London from 1654 to 1655 and from 1656 to 1658.

 Adams was born in 1586, at Wem, Shropshire, educated at Shrewsbury School and admitted as a sizar to Sidney Sussex College, Cambridge University in 1600.
 He received his BA in 1605–6, and became a draper in London.

 Civic career

 In 1640, he was elected as sheriff, giving up his business, and applying himself to public affairs.
 He then served as Master of the Drapers' Company, sat as an alderman on the City of London Corporation, and was president of St Thomas' Hospital, which he probably saved from ruin, by discovering the frauds of a dishonest steward.
 In 1642 he became Colonel of the Blue Regiment, London Trained Bands.
-In 1645, he was elected Lord Mayor of the City of London, showing unusual disinterestedness, declining the financial advantages usually made by the sale of places which become vacant.
+In 1645, he was elected 309th Lord Mayor of the City of London, showing unusual disinterestedness, declining the financial advantages usually made by the sale of places which become vacant.

 His loyalty to Charles I was so well known that at the start of the English Civil War his house was searched by parliamentary supporters, hoping to find the king there.
 The next year he was committed to the Tower, and detained for some time.
 However, at length he became the oldest alderman upon the bench, and was consequently dignified with the honourable title of father of the city.
 Sir Thomas sat as an MP for London from 1654 to 1655 and 1656–1658.

 His affection for the king was such that during the exile of Charles II, he remitted him £10,000.
 On the restoration of the King Sir Thomas, then 74 years of age, was deputed by the city to accompany General Monck to Breda in the Netherlands, to accompany the king home.
 For his services the king knighted him at The Hague; and soon after the restoration advanced him to the dignity of a baronet, on 13 June 1661.